Huygens (spacecraft)

-The combined Cassini–Huygens spacecraft was launched from Earth on October 15, 1997.
-Huygens separated from the Cassini orbiter on December 25, 2004, and landed on Titan on January 14, 2005 near the Adiri region.
-Huygens's landing is so far the only one accomplished in the outer Solar System, and was also the first on a moon other than Earth's.
+The combined Cassini–Huygens spacecraft was launched from Earth on 15 October 1997.
+Huygens separated from the Cassini orbiter on 25 December 2004, and landed on Titan on 14 January 2005 near the Adiri region.
+Huygens's landing is so far the only one accomplished in the outer Solar System and on a moon other than Earth's.

 Huygens touched down on land, although the possibility that it would touch down in an ocean was also taken into account in its design.
 The probe was designed to gather data for a few hours in the atmosphere, and possibly a short time at the surface.
 It continued to send data for about 90 minutes after touchdown.